section-engineering-education/engineering-education/articles/typescript-static-typing/index.md

   - url: /engineering-education/typescript-static-typing/hero.jpg
     alt: typescript image example
 ---
-According to the [Stack Overflow Developer Survey 2020](https://insights.stackoverflow.com/survey/2020#most-loved-dreaded-and-wanted), 67.1% of TypeScript users "loved" it.
+According to the [Stack Overflow Developer Survey 2020](https://insights.stackoverflow.com/survey/2020#most-loved-dreaded-and-wanted), 67.1% of TypeScript users loved it.
 This makes it the second most loved language, behind Rust, and narrowly beating out Python.
 JavaScript was number 10, with 58.3% of users interested in continuing to use it.
 That is still pretty good.
 It sure beats Visual Basic.
 But why is TypeScript so much more popular?

 <!--more-->
-TypeScript 4.0 will probably be released [before this article is published](https://github.com/microsoft/TypeScript/issues/38510).
+[TypeScript 4.0](https://github.com/microsoft/TypeScript/issues/38510) will probably be released before this article is published.
 Now is a good time to talk about it.

 ## What's a TypeScript?
 TypeScript is much like JavaScript.
 In fact, all JavaScript is valid as TypeScript code.
 TypeScript [was developed by Microsoft](https://devblogs.microsoft.com/typescript/announcing-typescript-1-0/) to make it [easier to write large code bases](https://www.infoworld.com/article/2614863/microsoft-augments-javascript-for-large-scale-development.html).
 Essentially, it's just JavaScript, with static typing.
 The TypeScript compiler does nothing but convert all the TypeScript code into JavaScript.
 The resulting JavaScript code can be run in any browser.